sauravvvv24/University-website/README.md

-# University Form Website
+# University Website

-A simple static website project built using **HTML** and **CSS**.
+A simple static **University Website** built using **HTML** and **CSS**.
-This project contains a responsive form-based website design suitable for beginner web development practice.
+This project is designed to showcase basic frontend web development skills by creating a clean and responsive educational website interface.

 ---

 ## 📌 Project Overview

-This project is a basic static website created using:
+This website contains multiple pages related to a university system such as:

-* HTML5
+* Home Page
-* CSS3
+* About Section

-The website includes:

-* Home page
+* Courses Page
-* Form section
+* Contact Form
-* Navigation bar
+* Navigation Menu
-* Styled layout using CSS
-* Responsive design basics

-It is designed for learning and practicing frontend web development concepts.
+The project focuses on designing a structured and user-friendly static website using only HTML and CSS.

 ---

 ## 🚀 Features

+* Responsive webpage layout
-* Clean and simple UI
+* Simple and clean UI
-* Form design using HTML
+* Navigation bar
+* Courses section
+* Contact form
-* CSS styling
+* Styled using CSS
-* Easy folder structure
-* Beginner-friendly project
+* Beginner-friendly project structure

 ---